tomonocle/miscellany/management.md

 ### Forward-looking
 Set goals and have a vision of the future.
-The vision must be owned throughout the organization.
+The vision must be owned throughout the organisation.
 Effective leaders envision what they want and how to get it.
 They habitually pick priorities stemming from their basic values.

 ### Inspiring